 - The Hmong New Year is an important communal and social event that is traditionally held at the end of the harvest season when all work is done (November and December).

 Of course, these are just a few of the many new year rituals around the world that you can explore!
-Girl Scouts can learn about new year traditions by doing some research and getting out to explore local events (for example, this Chinese New Year event).
+Girl Scouts can learn about new year traditions by doing some research and getting out to explore local events.
 If your troop is participating in a World Thinking Day event this year, consider learning about how (and when!) the country you choose celebrates the new year.

 Many aspects of these new year traditions are unique to their culture or religion of origin, but be sure to highlight the similarities as you explore with your troop, too.
 Common themes of many new year customs include family, love, and hope for the future.
 Learning how other people celebrate and mark time is one step on a path towards creating cultural bridges.
 A perfect step for Girl Scouts on a mission to change their world!